LOADING.

 How do I pay for things in Cuba?

-In 2021, the Cuban government no longer allowed transactions in US dollars.
-We therefore recommend bringing Euros or Canadian Dollars to Cuba in small denominations.
-Keep in mind, several companies and locations will only provide change in the official currency, the Cuban Peso (CUP), and you cannot exchange Cuban pesos back into international currency before leaving Cuba.
+Please note that several companies and locations will only provide change in Cuban Pesos (CUP), and you cannot exchange Cuban pesos back into international currency before leaving Cuba.
 This is especially true in the airport.
 For that reason, you should use small bills and exact change as often as possible.

 Can I use my US debit/credit card for purchases in Cuba?